QuickBooks tells you the Gloucester shop is profitable. It cannot tell you which jobs lost money

 How to choose a developer in Gloucester

 Pick a developer who builds the costing layer on top of your accounts engine rather than replacing it, so statutory compliance stays with a specialist.
 Ask how floor time and machine hours feed job costs, and how it reconciles to the ledger.
-Scope it alongside your ERP software and business intelligence dashboards, because per-job margin is most powerful when it flows into how you quote and plan.
+Scope it alongside your ERP software and business intelligence (BI) dashboards, because per-job margin is most powerful when it flows into how you quote and plan.

 - !They propose replacing your whole accounts engine; ask why not a layer on top